Affine space: Affine coordinates

+The most important case of affine coordinates in Euclidean spaces is the real-valued Cartesian coordinate system, which are orthogonal affine coordinate systems, while others are referred to as oblique affine coordinate systems.

-Example: In Euclidean geometry, Cartesian coordinates are affine coordinates relative to an orthonormal frame, that is an affine frame (o, v_{1}, ..., v_{n}) such that (v_{1}, ..., v_{n}) is an orthonormal basis.
+In other words, Cartesian coordinates are affine coordinates relative to an orthonormal frame, that is an affine frame (o, v_{1}, ..., v_{n}) such that (v_{1}, ..., v_{n}) is an orthonormal basis.
+However, general affine coordinate axes are not necessarily orthogonal straight lines.

 Relationship between barycentric and affine coordinates

 Barycentric coordinates and affine coordinates are strongly related, and may be considered as equivalent.